markusmoenig/Eldiron/docs/docs/building_maps/working_with_tiles.md

 - **Anim**.
 Add the selected tiles as one animated tile.
 - **Multi**.
 Add the selected tiles as one big tile, containing multiple tiles.

 In the tile picker you can further edit tiles, both their meta data and their pixels, using the corresponding *Actions*.
+The dock toolbar also contains **Apply Tile** and **Clear Tile** buttons for assigning or removing tile sources on map geometry and action material slots.

 Added tiles are shown with a slight gray overlay in the tileset editor, making it easy to see which files you already added.
 You can delete a tileset any time, already added tiles will not be affected.